Countertop contractor wanted by police, warrants out for his arrest

 "We knew we were taken," Barbara said.

-"I reached out to ABC 7 News and said 'you know, it's not just them who were effected, he also stole money from me,'" said Doperalski.
+"I reached out to ABC 7 News and said 'you know, it's not just them who were affected, he also stole money from me,'" said Doperalski.

 The Gallaghers filed a police report, as did Doperalski.
 Tonight, there are two warrants out for Ostojic's arrest, one in Will County for two counts of home repair fraud, each more than $1,000.
 There is also a warrant in Racine County, Wisconsin for theft of $2,500.